 Since 1950 international trade has been growing annually in every continent.
-We are watching a slow but strong change in the way we understand the movements of goods between countries.
+We are watching a slow but strong change in the way we understand the movements of goods between countries or regions.
 Two main facets of this change are the trade agreements and the security certifications known as Authorized Economic Operators.
 These are two sides of the same coin; one for the goods and the other one for the operators.

 Globally there are 405 Regional trade agreements in force and notified to the GATT/WTO, plus 38 under negotiation.
 This is more than a trend; it is the way we are doing business in the 21st century.
-From a business perspective and in order to be competitive, the purchasing department and the export department are studying the origin/destination of the goods to improve their supply chain by mainly working with countries which offer a kind a preferential agreement.
+From a business perspective and in order to be competitive, the purchasing department and the export department are studying the origin/destination of the goods to improve their supply chain by mainly working with countries or regions which offer a kind a preferential agreement.

-In this scenario, companies at the same time: align their trading strategies with these agreements to achieve effectiveness on an international perspective, and increase their trade to and from countries with this type of legal framework.
+In this scenario, companies at the same time: align their trading strategies with these agreements to achieve effectiveness on an international perspective, and increase their trade to and from countries or regions with this type of legal framework.

 Companies also have to choose the best and most secure partners to move their goods as fast as possible.
-Since 2001, the Authorized Economic Operators (AEO) has appeared in many countries around the world.
+Since 2001, the Authorized Economic Operators (AEO) has appeared in many countries or regions around the world.
 The AEO is a certification created by the states to share its security responsibilities with the private sector, while at the same time rewarding them with a number of facilitation benefits.
-During the past 15 years, we have reached 53 AEO programs covering 80 countries.
+During the past 15 years, we have reached 53 AEO programs covering 80 countries or regions.
 The certification system was created to improve the security of the supply chain and avoid tax fraud in international trade.
 The administrations realized that they do not have staff to allocate and time to control all the operations, at the same time they need to enhance security to fight against terrorism, criminal organizations, drugs traffic, tax evasion, etc. The solution was to switch the mindset controlling the operators and not the operations.

 AEO certification is a voluntary process recognized by an audit performed by the customs administration.
 In general they invite the main companies, representing the largest part of the international trade, to obtain certification.
 In order to promote their thinking they allowed the certified companies to benefit some advantages.
-Every country provides a list of benefits, In general they allow the certified companies to reduce the bonds, realize less documental and physical controls an ability to deliver a partial declaration pre-clearance with the obligation to complete the declaration later) Thus the border’s Administrations can dedicate most of their resources to control “unknown” operators.
+Every country or region provides a list of benefits, In general they allow the certified companies to reduce the bonds, realize less documental and physical controls an ability to deliver a partial declaration pre-clearance with the obligation to complete the declaration later) Thus the border’s Administrations can dedicate most of their resources to control “unknown” operators.

-According to the expansion of the AEO system, some countries realized that they could control all of the supply chain, end-to-end, from a security point of view if they received specific information from other administrations involved in the operation.
+According to the expansion of the AEO system, some countries or regions realized that they could control all of the supply chain, end-to-end, from a security point of view if they received specific information from other administrations involved in the operation.
 The Mutual Recognition Agreements (MRA) appeared in 2007.
 During the last 8 years, 23 MRAs have been signed (12 are under negotiation).
-Pursuant to these agreements, the countries exchange information related to their secure operators, allowing them to obtain faster border controls.
+Pursuant to these agreements, the countries or regions exchange information related to their secure operators, allowing them to obtain faster border controls.

 Two sides of the same coin